sivaram579/zencoder-seleniumjavaframework/README.md

 ### Viewing Test Reports

-After the GitHub Actions workflow runs, you can access test reports in two ways:
+After the GitHub Actions workflow runs, you can access test reports:

-1. **Download Artifacts**:
 - Go to the workflow run in GitHub Actions
-   - Download the "test-reports-{run_id}" artifact
+- Download the "test-reports" artifact
 - Extract and open the HTML reports in a browser

-2. **Workflow Summary**:
-   - A summary of test results is displayed directly in the workflow run
-   - This provides a quick overview without downloading artifacts

-### Workflow Features

-- **Concurrency control**: Prevents multiple workflow runs from interfering
-- **Timeout limits**: Prevents workflows from running indefinitely
-- **Caching**: Maven dependencies are cached to speed up builds
-- **Error handling**: Robust handling of test failures

 For more details on GitHub Actions configuration, see the [workflows README](.github/workflows/README.md).